-Elemental Cosec is a leading UK company secretarial services firm based in London who is able to advise and guide a company through the process of board minutes and provide a full meeting support service.
+This article has been written for ByteStart by Elemental Cosec – a company secretarial services firm based in London who can advise and guide a company through the process of board minutes and provide a full meeting support service.

 This article is provided for information purposes only and is of a general nature.
 Specific advice should always be obtained if you are in any doubt as to your legal responsibilities and no liability is accepted with respect to this article.